lukepighetti/salomon_bottom_bar/README.md

 ## Bonus

-We have a delightful utility widget in this package called `ImplicitlyAnimatedBuilder`.
+We have a delightful utility widget in this package called [ImplicitlyAnimatedBuilder](./lib/implicitly_animated_builder.dart).
 Copy/paste it to your project and enjoy!